What's The Difference Between Stress And Anxiety?

 Ultimately, it can help to understand that no one can necessarily avoid stress altogether.
 How you choose to cope with stress, however, can have monumental effects on your health and your lifestyle.

-Types of anxiety treatment
+Types of anxiety disorder treatment

-The first step in treating anxiety can be to make sure that the anxiety is not coming from another medical condition.
+The first step in treating anxiety can be to make sure that the anxiety is not coming from another health condition.
 Some heart conditions can cause anxiety, as can low blood sugar, imbalanced calcium levels, and hyperthyroidism, to name a few.
 In these cases, the underlying cause should typically be treated, which will likely ease the anxiety.
 However, if no medical cause can be detected, then you may be diagnosed with generalized anxiety disorder.

 If that's the case, your doctor may recommend medication to manage your condition.
 You might consider combining therapy with medication or opt to try therapy first before exploring your medication options.
 We include these details here for informational purposes, but remember that advice regarding medications can only come from a licensed medical professional.